 We calculated this rating by examining the VPN's logging policy, jurisdiction, ownership, and privacy features.
 We also evaluated its history of handling user data and responding to legal requests.

-CyberGhost was founded by a tech entrepreneur in 2011 and was eventually purchased by a company called Crossrider in 2017.
+Initially founded by a tech entrepreneur in 2011, CyberGhost was eventually purchased by a company called Crossrider in 2017.

 Streaming